Isospectral Graph Reductions and Improved Estimates of Matrices' Spectra: Some Applications

 For example if $H\in\mathbb{G}_\pi$ is the simple graph with adjacency matrix

 then the graph $L(H)$, has the structural set $S=\{v_1,v_2,v_3,v_4\}$.
 Reducing over this set yields $\mathcal{R}_S\big(L(H)\big)$ where

-Figure 9 shows the Gershgorin regions for $L(H)$ as well as $\mathcal{R}_S(L(H))$.
+Figure 8 shows the Gershgorin regions for $L(H)$ as well as $\mathcal{R}_S(L(H))$.

 Note that the adjacency matrix of $H$ is symmetric so its eigenvalues must be real numbers.
-With this in mind the Gershgorin-type region associated with simple graphs and their reductions can be reduced to intervals of the real number line.
+With this in mind we note that the Gershgorin-type region associated with simple graphs and their reductions can be reduced to intervals of the real number line.